jpmontano/graphemes/README.md

 # Graphemes

-**Graphemes is a Python 3.4 program which splits a Nishnaabe word (Pic River dialect) into its constituent graphemes.**
+**Graphemes is a Python 3.5 program which splits a Nishnaabe word (Biigtigong dialect) into its constituent graphemes.**

 ## Sample Output